rohit1101/cricBook/README.md

 ## Available Scripts

-In the project directory, you can run(routing bug):
+In the project directory, you can run(Changes made based on PR):

 ### `yarn start`